shoelace-style/shoelace/docs/components/drawer.md

 ### Customizing Initial Focus

 By default, the drawer's panel will gain focus when opened.
 This allows the first tab press to focus on the first tabbable element within the drawer.
-To set focus on a different element, listen for the `sl-initial-focus` event.
+To set focus on a different element, listen for and cancel the `sl-initial-focus` event.

 ```html preview
 <sl-drawer label="Drawer" class="drawer-focus">